jpfaraco/zwicky/README.md

 ## Features

-- **AI-Powered Attribute Generation**: Automatically generate relevant attributes (dimensions) for your challenge using Claude AI
+- **AI-Powered Attribute Generation**: Automatically generate relevant attributes (dimensions) with guiding questions for your challenge using Claude AI
-- **Interactive Zwicky Box Interface**: Full CRUD operations for attributes and items
+- **Interactive Zwicky Box Interface**: Full CRUD operations for attributes, questions, and items
+- **Editable Guiding Questions**: Each attribute includes an editable question to help users think of relevant items
 - **Smart Item Selection**: Select specific items or let the system randomly choose for exploration
 - **AI Idea Generation**: Generate creative, actionable ideas based on selected attribute combinations
+- **Multi-language Support**: AI responds in the same language as your input
+- **Import/Export**: Save and load your Zwicky Box configurations as JSON files
 - **Idea History**: Track and review all generated ideas with their components
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
 - **Single-Session Tool**: No login required, start using immediately